Surendra-0905/Adventure-Sales-Dashoard/README.md

 Project Goal

-The goal of this project was to design an end-to-end Sales Analytics Dashboard using Power BI on the Adventure Works dataset.
+The goal of this project was to design an end-to-end Sales Analytics Dashboard using Power BI on the Market Sales dataset.
 The dashboard provides actionable insights into sales, revenue, profit, returns, and customer behavior to support data-driven decision-making.
 Key Features